hesthub/iac/osx/blog-part2.md

 ```

 The template module reads the template file and replaces any placeholders with the corresponding values from our Ansible configuration.
-This way, we can generate a dynamic configuration file that is tailored to this specific machine or environment.
+This way, we can generate a dynamic configuration file tailored to this specific machine or environment.

 ``` bash